 The park grounds were renovated in 2015.
 The cabin itself was closed in 1991, and it sat unused until rehabilitation was begun in 2016.
 The games have changed from the days of kids’ contests for “Mr. and Miss Kensington” or “Ugliest Dog,” but the spirit of family, community and play will always stay alive at Kensington Cabin Park.

-This station is the second oldest active one in the county.
-Take a look up at the roof– there you’ll see the construction date 1891 written in period lettering.
-Back then it was called Knowles Station named for George Knowles whose farm was subdivided to create much of the town today.
-For just 35 cents Washingtonians could ditch their horse and buggies and take an 11 mile trip out to Kensington from DC’s Union Station.
+This station is the second-oldest active one in the county.
+Note on the roof the construction date 1891, written in period lettering.
+Back then it was called Knowles Station, named for George Knowles whose farm was subdivided to create much of the Town today.
+For just 35 cents Washingtonians could ditch their horse and buggies and take an 11-mile trip out to Kensington from DC’s Union Station.

 Looking along the side of the station you can see the bay for the original ticket window facing the railway.
 Nowadays there’s only an automatic ticket machine indoors.
 Also inside the station there’s a period cast iron stove – not to mention a public restroom.

-It’s no coincidence town business were built around the station.
+It’s no coincidence Town businesses were built around the station.
 Merchants catered to people arriving from the train and the long defunct Electric Car Line that ran between Kensington and Chevy Chase.

-Back then one of the more popular spots for weary travelers and residents was McKeever’s ice cream parlor and sweet shop.
-If you look across Howard Ave you’ll see a gym where McKeever’s was located and is now called “The Sweat Shop” – a unforgivable pun on the old “sweet shop”.
+Back then one of the more popular spots for weary travelers and residents was McKeever’s Ice Cream Parlor and Sweet Shop.
+If you look across Howard Ave you’ll see a gym where McKeever’s was located and is now called “The Sweat Shop” – an unforgivable pun on the old “sweet shop.”

-Also, while your looking across the street, peer into the adjacent alley and see the roofline and windows of the town’s original bank built in 1907.
-Today’s that structure is incorporated into the M&T bank building.
+Also, while you’re looking across the street, peer into the adjacent alley and see the roofline and windows of the Town’s original bank built in 1907.
+Today that structure is incorporated into the M&T bank building.

-On Saturday’s the station is alive without the usual bustle of commuters.
+On Saturdays, the station is alive without the usual bustle of commuters.
 It is transformed to a hub of community activity where families and vendors come together for Kensington’s popular, weekly Farmer’s Market.
-In the summer, music drifts over from the Howard Avenue Park where the Kensington Historical Society Saturday morning concerts are taking place.
+In the summer, music drifts over from the Howard Avenue Park where the Kensington Historical Society’s Saturday morning concerts are taking place.

-The two buildings before you at ten five hundred and ten five twenty St. Paul Street, next to the B&O Railroad, date back to the beginning of the Knowles Station community serving the handful of farmers in the area.
+The two buildings before you at 10500 and 10520 St. Paul Street, next to the B&O railroad, date back to the beginning of the Knowles Station community serving the handful of farmers in the area.
 St. Paul Street was known as County Road at that time and crossed the tracks, which made it an ideal location for businesses.
-In the 1880s, William Manakee established a general store at the crossroads, and ten years later a grocery store was built next to it.
-In the 1930s Russell and Ray Mizell bought this property and moved their lumber business from the often flooded lot next to Rock Creek to this ideal location next to the Kensington station.
-The B&O railroad provided deliveries of high quality lumber and hardware from far off sources.
+In the 1880s, William Mannakee established a general store at the crossroads, and ten years later a grocery store was built next to it.
+In the 1930s Russell and Ray Mizell bought this property and moved their lumber business from the often-flooded lot next to Rock Creek to this ideal location next to the Kensington station.
+The B&O railroad provided deliveries of high-quality lumber and hardware from distant sources.
 Three generations of the Mizell family ran the Mizell Lumber and Hardware Company for over 90 years at this location until the business closed in December 2011.
 The building on the left is still known as Mizell’s.
-The building to the right was known as Carmack’s in the 1920’s and later as the Curtis Brothers’ Station.
+The building to the right was known as Carmack’s in the 1920s and later as the Curtis Brothers’ Station.
 These two buildings are in the Kensington Historic District, and will keep their general appearance with wood siding and low overhanging roof.
 The street-facing gable with its scalloped shingles centered above the front doors, and the symmetrical windows flanking the doors are the original design.
 The turned posts and decorative brackets of the porch are typical of the 1890s.
 The facades of these buildings have changed very little since they were built.